 Hans Riemer serves as an At-large Member of the Montgomery County Council, where he represents more than 1 million residents in a dynamic, diverse and thriving community.

-Hans’ passion for change comes from his roots in Oakland, California, a city of tremendous disparities, and a deep commitment to social justice that he learned from his family.
 Hans has dedicated his career to public service and his dream of creating opportunity for all people to achieve their potential.

+Hans has a passion for progressive change that comes from his roots in Oakland, California, a city of tremendous disparities, and the commitment to social justice that he learned from his parents.
 His background in public policy and campaign organizing prepared him well for the job of County Councilmember.

 Hans graduated from the University of California at Santa Cruz in 1995.